Interbank lending market: Federal funds rate

 The federal funds rate is the weighted average rate at which banks lend to each other in the overnight funds market, also known as the US overnight rate.
 The actual rate is determined daily by market conditions, but the Federal Reserve System uses various methods to influence the rate toward a target range.
 These include issuing cash in exchange for bonds and paying banks to maintain excess reserves.

 US dollar Libor rate

 The US dollar Libor rate, short for the London interbank offer rate, is the rate at which banks indicate they are willing to lend to other banks for a specified term.
 Previously it was the British Banker's Association average of interbank rates for dollar deposits in the London market.
 However, the administration of the rate has been transferred to the Intercontinental Exchange.
 Term Libor rates reflect the expected path of monetary policy as well as a risk premium associated with credit and liquidity risks.

 Europe

-In Europe, the interbank lending rate is called Euribor, published on euribor-ebf website.
+In the Eurozone, the interbank lending rate is called Euribor, published on euribor-ebf website.